 A well-connected bicycle network does not have gaps and is comfortable and safe for people of all ages and abilities.
 Regional bicycle routes connect to and through urban centers increasing access to transit, businesses, schools, and other destinations.
 Regional trails and transit function better when they are integrated with on-street bicycle routes.
 Wherever possible, routes should connect to and through nature and include trees and other green elements.
 Designing the network for universal access will make the regional bicycle network accessible and comfortable for all ages and abilities.
-The Regional Transportation Functional (RTFP) plan requires local Transportation System Plans include an interconnected network of bicycle routes.
+The RTFP requires local transportation system plans to include an interconnected network of bicycle routes.